runlevel5/ruby-journal-source/source/_posts/2014-03-14-how-to-switch-between-selenium-and-poltergeist-for-rails-integration-rsped-test.markdown

 ---
 layout: post
-title: "How to switch between selenium and poltergeist in capybara for Rails integration RSped test"
+title: "How to switch between selenium and poltergeist in capybara for Rails integration RSpec test"
 date: 2014-03-14 09:20
 comments: true
 tags: ruby